 HMRC’s Employer Helpline advise that in such a situation, it would probably be best to manage your PA's payroll separate from that of your business.
-The logic is that businesses are allowed to take tax deductions for their employees' wages and unless your PA directly contributes to your business, his or her wages cannot be taken as a business tax deduction.
+The is because businesses are allowed to deduct their employees' wages costs as a business expense for tax purposes and unless your PA directly contributes to your business, his or her wages are not allowed to be claimed as a business expense.
 Keeping the two sets of payroll records separate, therefore, prevents accidental calculation errors and keeps everything clean and tidy.

 As such, they advise that you should register as a new employer with HMRC for your PA.
 This will mean that a new PAYE reference is generated under which you can then manage your PA’s payroll.

-There are two ways of running your payroll and sending information about payments you make to your PA to HMRC – electronically or manually.
+There are two ways of running your payroll and sending information about payments you make to your PA to HMRC – online or on paper.

-HMRC require most people to send the information electronically (or ‘online) using software.
+HMRC require most people to send the information online using payroll software.
 But if you are employing a PA, HMRC might treat you as a ‘care and support employer’ which means you can still use paper to send information to HMRC.

 You can find out more about who qualifies for paper filing and the advantages/disadvantages of each option in our filing options section.